vsui/hypergraph-k-cut/README.md

 ### Type 6

-This generator lays out the vertices in a ring, and creates `n - 1` hyperedges of `r` adjacent hyperedges.
+This generator lays out the vertices in a ring, and creates `n - 1` hyperedges containing `r` adjacent vertices.
 This creates hypergraphs with predictable cuts.

 It takes the following parameters: